Answering Arup’s graduate application form questions

-- have reviewed Ove Arup’s key speech and the Arup website before answering the questions
+- have read Ove Arup’s key speech and the Arup website

 - refer to examples in your answers from within the last three years; these can come from your studies, your paid or unpaid work, or any leisure or voluntary activities

 - give thoughtful, considered answers.

-This last is particularly important to Aman Rai, graduate recruitment adviser at Arup.
+Part of giving considered answers is to ensure that they are specific to Arup.
 ‘I like to see candidates really thinking about why they are applying for that particular vacancy,’ she says.
 ‘Weak answers that demonstrate a lack of effort are the most common reason why candidates don’t progress to the interview stage.’

-1,000 characters is equivalent to, roughly, 175 words so it is wise to draft and edit in MS Word (or similar program) before copying it into the form.
+1,000 characters is equivalent to, roughly, 175 words so it is wise to draft and edit in MS Word (or similar program) before copying your text into the form.
 To make the best use of the character count, use an active rather than an academic writing style (see this article for tips on how to do this) and, where appropriate, use lists rather than full sentences.
 If you’ve had to cut down words, get someone else to read over your answers to make sure that they still make sense and include sufficient detail.